KhaledAhmed2004/KhaledAhmed2004/README.md

   <img src="http://github-profile-summary-cards.vercel.app/api/cards/stats?username=KhaledAhmed2004&theme=default" alt="GitHub Profile Summary Cards" />
 </p>

- <h2 align="left">Last three project:</h2>
+<h2 align="left">Last three projects:</h2>

 <h3 align="left">Parcel Management</h3>
 This is one of my finest creations—a restaurant site boasting incredible functionality and UI/UX.
-Utilized CRUD, JWT, and various features for an exceptional user experience
+Utilized CRUD, JWT, and various features for an exceptional user experience.
- <h4 align="left">feature</h4>
+<h4 align="left">Features:</h4>

-- In this site We have 3 types of dashboard
+- In this site, we have 3 types of dashboards
-- All dashboard have unique routes
+- All dashboards have unique routes
-- Dynamically user , all delivery man, total book are all dynamic
+- Dynamically user, all delivery man, total book are all dynamic
-- user can book a parcel
+- Users can book a parcel
-- user can delete a parcel
+- Users can delete a parcel
-- user can update a parcel
+- Users can update a parcel
-- admin can make delivery man and admin
+- Admin can make a delivery man and admin
 - [Live_Link](https://parcelmanagment.web.app/)

- <h3 align="left">Khala-Pina-Restauran</h3>
+<h3 align="left">Khala-Pina-Restaurant</h3>
 This is my latest project—a full-stack parcel management website.
-I developed CRUD operations and integrated various functionalities for seamless user experience.
+I developed CRUD operations and integrated various functionalities for a seamless user experience.
- <h4 align="left">feature</h4>
+<h4 align="left">Features:</h4>

-- this site is fully responsive
+- This site is fully responsive
-- this site have dark modo toggle
+- This site has dark mode toggle
-- have awesome hove effect on card
+- Have an awesome hover effect on the card
-- have email and gmail auth system
+- Has email and Gmail auth system
-- have curd operation
-- and also have pagination
+- Has CRUD operations
-- search option
+- Also has pagination, search option
 - [Live_Link](https://resturent-c129f.web.app)

- <h3 align="left">Khala-Pina-Restauran</h3>
+<h3 align="left">Tech Brand Website</h3>
 I've developed a tech brand website, implementing essential CRUD operations for a seamless user experience in this project.
- <h4 align="left">feature</h4>
+<h4 align="left">Features:</h4>

-- It's have a scrolling animation
+- It has scrolling animation
-- It's have hover animation also
+- It has hover animation
-- Email/Gmail 2 auth system are implement in this
+- Email/Gmail 2 auth systems are implemented in this
-- Full web site data is from MongoDB
+- Full website data is from MongoDB
-- It show profile after login
+- It shows a profile after login
 - [Live_Link](https://technology-and-electroni-ebb95.web.app)

 ## 📱 **Reach Me**: